harshendra4/Transfer_learning_ImageDataset/README.md

-Used pretrained model from trained using tensorflow on image dataset.
-I removed the output layer of neural network and fed that layer by image classes that I want as classification.
+Used pretrained model trained using tensorflow on image dataset.
+I removed the output layer of neural network and replaced that layer by desired image classes .